caestrada/interview-handbook/README.md

 # Interview Handbook
+The plan is simple.
+Concentrate on the assignments on the books.
+Start a book and do the assignments in the language(s) of choice.
+Always be on the lookout for general prep content that could help you.

 ## General Prep
 - [x] [How to Get a Job at Google - Amazon - Facebook - or Microsoft in 2019](https://youtu.be/6nODOtyHSBc)